Cross-Repo Architecture

 /dx-req — Scope Detection

 During research (Phase 5c), detects when a story spans sibling repos by checking for cross-repo signals: dialog field dependencies, data model changes, template references, exporter modifications.
 Appends a ## Cross-Repo Scope section to research.md listing affected repos, field dependencies, and deployment order.
+The hub’s dx-discover-repos reads this same table as its tier-2 source.

 /dx-plan — Step Tagging